AbsaOSS/cobrix/README.md

 ### Record Id fields generation

-For data that has record order dependency generation of "File_Id" and "Record_Id" fields is supported.
+For data that has record order dependency generation of "File_Id", "Record_Id", and "Record_Byte_Length" fields is supported.
 The values of the File_Id column will be unique for each file when a directory is specified as the source for data.
 The values of the Record_Id column will be unique and sequential record identifiers within the file.

 Turn this feature on use
 ```